CVHub520/X-AnyLabeling/examples/optical_character_recognition/multi_task/README.md

 3. The recognized text will be displayed in the description field

 > [!TIP]
 > All tasks support batch processing.
-You can run inference on the entire dataset with a single click using `Ctrl+M` or the batch processing feature in X-AnyLabeling.
+Press `Ctrl+B`, or click `Auto Run`, to run inference on the entire dataset.

 ## Related Models